jsomsanith/react-app/packages/entities/README.md

 # @jso/react-modules-entities

-This addon simplifies the entities management.
+This addon offers entities management.
-* manage fetch status and errors
+* fetch status and errors
 * store entities in redux store

 Entities can have any data type: Object, Array, ...